jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ![1st-example](./images/core-deployed.png)

 The first column in the left, shows the first-level classes, under *owl:Thing*, without specifying subclasses.
 The central column shows the subclasses of the upper-level part of the first column, and, finally, the column in the right deploys the subclasses of the lower-levelclasses part of the first column.
-This figure illustrates hence in a non-orthodox way the entire list of classes included in the ASIO ontology and we are going to .
+This figure illustrates hence in a non-orthodox way the entire list of classes included in the ASIO ontology, however, as the number is quite extensive, in this document we are going to showcase just some *theme* examples by providing classes, instances and properties in specific contexts.

-The participation in a project by a consortium of a company and a research group belonging to a university can be grasped by the following figure:
+For instance, the participation in a project by a consortium of a company and a research group belonging to a university can be grasped by the following figure:

 ![1st-example](./images/project-participation.png)

-where the specific case of the Hércules project is illustrated highliting the participants (Izertis and WESO).
+where the specific case of the Hércules project is illustrated and both participants, a company such as Izertis and a research group from the University of Oviedo, WESO are highlited.

 As far as the different profiles and roles of a person are concerned, the next figure illustrates how a single person can play different roles: